felx/nimbus-jose-jwt/README.txt

 	* Plain, signed and encrypted JSON Web Tokens (JWTs).

-The JOSE and JWT object representation is completely decoupled from JSON Web Algorithm (JWA) implementations through a set of simple interfaces for signing, validating, encrypting and decrypting the objects.
+The JOSE and JWT object representation is decoupled from crypto algorithm (JWA) implementations through a set of nimble interfaces for signing, validating, encrypting and decrypting the objects.

-The library currently ships a ready implementation of the following standard
+The library currently ships with a ready implementation of the following standard algorithms:
-algorithms:

 	* HMAC signatures with HS256, HS384 and HS512.